Onboardbase/secure-share/README.md

   share send -r 12D3KooWLaLnHjKhQmB46jweVXCDKVy4AL58a4S4ZgHZGuJkzBf9 -c ./config.yml
   ```
  ### Whitelists
- To enable whitelisting or blacklisting IP addresses, all you need to do is add them to config file.
+ To enable whitelisting or blacklisting IP addresses, you only need to add them to the config file.

 # Contributing